Genealogy-valued Feller diffusion: Proofs of Theorems , , , , , : Conditioned processes and Kolmogorov-Yaglom limits

 \emph{Convergence:} The first step to conclude the argument is to identify the ``moments'', i.e.\ functionals of sampled finite subtrees, of the limit in a tangible way.
 The strategy is to obtain for all $h>0$ the information on the family decomposition at depth $h$ after the rescaling.
 The corresponding scaled masses can be identified as well as their distances.

 We note that from \eqref{e3504} we can identify the Cox measure in the CPP-representation in the limit as $\Exp(1)$.
 Next we have to consider the corresponding laws on scaled random genealogies in $\U$, more precisely $\breve{\mfU}_t$ on $\U(h)^\sqcup$.
 Recall the notation $\Phi_h^{m,\varphi}$ and $\varphi_h$ from \eqref{eq:pol:trunc}.
-Note that, as $t\to\infty$ (and denoting by $\sim$ asymptotic equivalence for $t\to\infty$) we have
+Note that, as $t\to\infty$ (and denoting by $\sim$ asymptotic equivalence for $t\to\infty$) we have using the asymptotics of the extinction probability beyond time $t$

 We next want to use duality \eqref{tv12} to rewrite the r.h.s.\ of \eqref{e1904}.
 For the version of $\varphi$ acting on distances rescaled by the factor $t^{-1}$ we write $\varphi^{(t)}$, i.e.\ we set $\varphi^{(t)}(\dr)=\varphi\bigl(t^{-1} \,\dr\,\bigr)$.
 Furthermore we use notation $\varphi_h$ from \eqref{eq:pol:trunc}.
 Note that when $\varphi$ and therefore $\varphi_h^{(t)}$ depends on $m$ coordinates it is enough to consider the dual coalescent starting with $m$ partition elements enriched with a metric on $m$ points.
 We write $[m]$ to denote the partition of $\{1,\dots,m\}$ into singletons.
-Recall in \eqref{tv11} and \eqref{tv12} the duality function $H^\varphi$ induced by a function $\varphi$.
-With the notation from there we can write the r.h.s.\ of \eqref{e1904} as
+Recall in \eqref{tv11} and \eqref{tv12} the duality function $H$ evaluated in $([m],\dr',\varphi)$ for a function $\varphi$.
+With the notation from there we can write the r.h.s.\ of \eqref{e1904} using the Feynman-Kac duality as

 Now we have on the r.h.s.\ the enriched coalescent evaluated with a scaled $\varphi$, but a \emph{reweighting} of the path by the exponential functional takes place here.

 The r.h.s.\ can now be calculated since in the first factor we have the coalescent (effectively scaled in its distance matrix via the evaluation) and as to the second term note that $\binom{\abs{p_s}}{2}$ is the rate of the exponential waiting time in backwards time, namely at time $s$ for the coalescent for a jump downwards by $1$.
 We can therefore write down the density for the successive waiting times for the coalescence events and the corresponding contribution of the exponential term at times before this jump and since the last jump namely $e^{b\binom{\abs{p_s}}2}$.
 The contribution is then asymptotically for $t \to \infty$ given by the $(n-1)$ fold integral from $s_{n-1}$ to $t$,$s_{n-2}$ to $s_{n-1},\dots, s_2$ to $s_1$ if there are $(n-1)$ jumps, which is the leading term.
 We observe that the distances are twice the coalescence time for two individuals in the coalescents cut at $2t$ and then rescaled by $t^{-1}$.
 These explicit expression converges as $t \to \infty$ namely to the coalescence time in the $\varphi$ and the time integral to the joint occupation time of all pairs.
 However we scale $\varphi$ by rescaling distances by $t^{-1}$.
 Hence asymptotic contributions arise on the event where we have the coalescences at some time of order $t$.
 Therefore (recall on the event of extinction the r.h.s.\ is $0$), and defining $C_m$ by choosing $L(\underline{1})=1$: